Blog August 16, 2024

 After informing the customer of the situation, the SOC team would normally continue investigation for further instances of the malware in the environment, try to discover its origins and search for any possible persistence mechanisms or other suspicious findings.

-The presenters highlighted five ways in which AI can enhance a SOC – namely, via threat detection and response capabilities, improved threat intelligence, reducing alert fatigue, performing advanced behavioural analysis, and increased overall efficiency and scalability.
-These benefits collectively help build a more resilient and proactive cybersecurity posture for any organisation.
+The presenters highlighted five ways in which AI can enhance a SOC – namely, via threat detection and response capabilities, improved threat intelligence, reducing alert fatigue, performing advanced behavioral analysis, and increased overall efficiency and scalability.
+These benefits collectively help build a more resilient and proactive cybersecurity posture for any organization.

-Obrela offers a full solution suite of Managed Detection and Response Services which leverage AI and ML, including threat detection, alert noise reduction and alert prioritisation.
+Obrela offers a full solution suite of Managed Detection and Response Services which leverage AI and ML, including threat detection, alert noise reduction and alert prioritization.